 The new LP Steam Stripper will be operating without the rectified methanol system operating.
-Under this scenario, the SOGs are collected in the existing SOG Collection System and sent to either of the existing Combination Boilers i.
-So gases existing Combination Boilers Nos.
-1 or 2 ii.
-Cleaned condensates recycled to the Brownstock Washers or sewered to WWTP
+Under this scenario, the SOGs are collected in the existing SOG Collection System and sent to either of the existing Combination Boilers to combust the TRS stripped from the foul condensate.
+The cleaned condensate from the stripper will be collected and recycled to the Brownstock Washers as needed or sent to WWTP.
+The existing LVHC gases will continue to be sent to the existing LVHC scrubber then combusted in either of the existing Combination Boilers.